camunda/camunda-docs-manual/content/update/minor/77-to-78/index.md

 # Incident Handler

-This section concerns Java API and the interface `org.camunda.bpm.engine.impl.incident.IncidentHandler` that is part of internal API.
+This section concerns Java API and the interface `org.camunda.bpm.engine.impl.incident.IncidentHandler` that is a part of internal API.

-The return type of `IncidentHandler#handleIncident` has changed from `void` to `Incident`.
-The API expects that an incident is created and returned.
+The return type of `IncidentHandler#handleIncident` has been changed from `void` to `Incident`.
+The API expects that, if an incident was created, it is returned by the method, otherwise method can return `null` value.

 In case there are custom incident handlers implementing that interface, the method `handleIncident(...)` should be adjusted.
-The method can return `null` value.

 # Batch processing for database operations